-The Solent Forum and partners have developed these webpages to help people working and living in the Solent to find out more about marine invasive species, how to identify and prevent them and how to manage them using biosecurity measures.
-Having measures in place is good practice to protect the natural environment of the Solent and our local businesses, fulfil any statutory environmental duties and assist with future licence and consent applications.
-We have provided an additional focus on three areas with more site specific information:
+The Solent Forum and partners are developing these webpages to help people working and living in the Solent to find out more about marine invasive species, what they look like and how to prevent and manage them using biosecurity measures.
+Having measures in place is good practice to protect the natural environment of the Solent, reduce biofouling costs and maintenance for local businesses, fulfil statutory environmental duties and assist with future licence and consent applications.

 Marine invasive species pose a threat to the Solent’s native biodiversity and recreation and fishery industries, especially shellfisheries, due to their potential to threaten native species, habitats or whole ecosystems.
 They also interfere with the operation of man-made structures and business interests through increased maintenance and cleaning of vessels and infrastructure.

 Biosecurity planning is developing a set of measures that aim to prevent the introduction and spread of marine invasive species.
-Please see the quick links box to access more information on preventing their arrival and limiting their spread once established.
+We will be developing a range of resources for people to use over the course of 2023.